 5. Minimizing

 You confront them about something they did wrong.
 Their response?
-“You’re making a big deal out of nothing.”
+“You are making a big deal out of nothing.”

-6. Lying (Especially by Omission)
+6. Lying by Omission

 Birch notes that many lies work simply because “we can’t believe that someone we trust would look us in the eye and tell us such a brazen, bald-faced lie.”
 We give people we love the benefit of the doubt.
 Manipulators exploit that trust relentlessly.

-7. Pre-Suasion and Priming
+7. Pre-suasion and Priming

 A manipulator might casually mention how “other people” have let them down before asking you for a favor.
 Or they might create a mood of guilt before making a demand.
 The request itself seems reasonable.
 But the setup is what made you say yes.